andrewferrier/fzf-z/README.md

    original purpose of this plugin).
 The order shown is the order given by `z -l`.

-1. All directories under all directories listed in the FZFZ_EXTRA_DIRS environment variables.
+1. All subdirectories in all directories listed in the FZFZ_EXTRA_DIRS environment variables.
 These directories are space-separated, so for
    example: